progvocab/products-service/ai/index.md

           - Direction ( First and third matrix)
           - Importance ( second )
           - Rotation Scaling
+        - Eigen vector is a non zero matrix when multiplied by a Square Matrix,  it does not change direction
+        - Eigen values are
       - QR
 - Parameters obtained in single shot